Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics: Computational Study

-\begin{example} In this example the parameters are as in Example \ref{FirstEx}, except for the vulnerability parameters $G_1=1.6$ and $G_2=16$.
-In this case there are three unconstrained Nash equilibria
+\textbf{Example 3: } In this example the parameters are as in Example 1, and the vulnerability parameters $G_1=8$ and $G_2=80$.
+The unconstrained Nash equilibrium is $\tilde u_1 = 0.602, \tilde u_2=0$.
+The cost for the non-vulnerable and vulnerable players under the Nash equilibrium are $J_1 =0.185$ and $J_2 =9.12$ respectively.

-Under the constraint $V\leq 0.1$ there is a small interval of GNE, consisting of pure strategies.
-One of them is $(\bar\mu_1,\bar \mu_2)=(\mathcal d_{0.44},\mathcal d_{0.29})$.
-Figure \ref{GNE_actionsFig} shows that the cost for both groups of players is smaller under the inequality constraint.
-In this case, the prevalence of the epidemic is $0.0574$.
-The GNE for various values of $c$ are illustrated in Figure \ref{many_GNEFig}.

-Figure \ref{GNE_costs_var} shows how costs of the non-vulnerable and vulnerable players vary as a function of $c$.
-We observe that, as the value of the constraint $c$ becomes smaller the cost of both groups of players decreases.
-However, for values of $c$ below $0.1$, the reduction of the variance constraint constant $c$, results in an increase of the cost the non-vulnerable players.
-Figure \ref{prevelance_fig} illustrates the prevalence of the epidemics as a function of $c$.
-We observe that, as the constraint becomes more restrictive i.e., $c$ decreases the prevalence of the epidemic decreases as well.
+The GNE under the constraint $V\leq C$, for various values of $C$ is illustrated in Figure \ref{many_GNEFig}.
+We observe that for some values of $C$ there are multiple GNE.
+Figure \ref{many_GNEFig1} shows how costs of the non-vulnerable and vulnerable players vary as a function of $C$.
+We observe that, as the value of the constraint $C$ becomes smaller the cost of the vulnerable players decreases monotonically.
+Furthermore, compared to the unconstrained case, the cost of the non-vulnerable players under the variance constrained is improved as well.
+Figure \ref{Epidemic_evol} illustrates the evolution of the epidemic for various values of $C$.
+We observe that, as the constraint becomes more restrictive i.e., as $C$ decreases the prevalence of the epidemic decreases as well.